Article 301 of the Turkish Penal Code: High-profile cases

-In 2006 Elif Şafak also faced charges of "insulting Turkishness" because of her latest novel, The Bastard of Istanbul.
+In 2006 Elif Şafak also faced charges of "insulting Turkishness" in her novel, The Bastard of Istanbul.
 The case was thrown out by the judge after a demand by the prosecutor for the case to be dropped.

-In 2006, the well-known Armenian-Turkish journalist Hrant Dink was prosecuted under the Article 301 for insulting Turkishness, and received a six-month suspended sentence.
-Months later he was shot dead in 19th June 2007 at 15:00 by a 17 years old boy (Ogün Samast) who had racist tendencies.
+In 2006, Armenian-Turkish journalist Hrant Dink was prosecuted under the Article 301 for insulting Turkishness, and received a six-month suspended sentence.
+On 19 January 2007, he was assassinated by Ogün Samast.
 Orhan Pamuk declared, "In a sense, we are all responsible for his death.
 However, at the very forefront of this responsibility are those who still defend article 301 of the Turkish Penal Code.
 Those who campaigned against him, those who portrayed this sibling of ours as an enemy of Turkey, those who painted him as a target, they are the most responsible in this."

 Hrant Dink was posthumously acquitted of the charges on June 14, 2007, in a retrial ordered by the Court of Appeals.
 In Dink v.
 Turkey, the European Court of Human Rights ruled that Dink's freedom of speech, among other things, had been violated by the Turkish government.

-Publisher Ragıp Zarakolu is on trial under Article 301 as well as for “insulting the legacy of Atatürk” under Law 5816.
+Publisher Ragıp Zarakolu was on trial under Article 301 as well as for "insulting the legacy of Atatürk" under Law 5816 from 2006 till 2008.
+In June 2008, Zarakolu was found guilty of "insulting the institutions of the Turkish Republic" under Article 301 for translating and publishing a book about the Armenian genocide.
+The judge sentenced him to five months in prison or paying a fine.

 In 2007, Arat Dink (Hrant Dink's son) and Serkis Seropyan were convicted to one-year suspended sentences under Article 301 for printing Dink's words that the killings of Armenians in 1915 was a genocide.

-In 2008, Rahim Er, a daily columnist of conservative democrat Turkiye daily newspaper was convicted under Article 301 for criticising the Court of Cassation of Turkey.
-Er was criticising the Court of Cassation due to the length of the trials, its heavy backlog, and the hidden resistance to the establishment of regional courts of appeals in Turkey.
-He was charged with insulting an institution of the Republic of Turkey by chief public prosecutor's office in Bakırköy.
-This prosecution was struck out by the dismissal of Mehmet Ali Şahin, then the minister of justice.
+Finding a violation of freedom of expression (Article 10 of ECHR) in the investigation against Altuğ Taner Akçam, a historian writing about the Armenian genocide.
+Concerning the 2008 amendments, ECHR noted that "despite the replacement of the term "Turkishness" by "the Turkish Nation", there seems to be no change or major difference in the interpretation of these concepts because they have been understood in the same manner by the Court of Cassation".